Judith Anderson: 1950s

-On the big screen, Anderson played a golddigger in Anthony Mann's western The Furies (1950) and made her TV debut in a 1951 adaptation of The Silver Cord for Pulitzer Prize Playhouse.
-She guest starred on TV shows like The Billy Rose Show and Somerset Maugham TV Theatre.
+On the big screen, Anderson played a golddigger in Anthony Mann's Western The Furies (1950) and made her TV debut in a 1951 adaptation of The Silver Cord for Pulitzer Prize Playhouse.
+She guest-starred on TV shows such as The Billy Rose Show and Somerset Maugham TV Theatre.

 She returned to Broadway with The Tower Beyond Tragedy by Jeffers (1950), and toured Medea in German in 1951.
 She was in a New York revival of Come of Age in 1952.
 She was Herodias in Salome (1953) and played in Black Chiffon on The Motorola Television Hour.

 In 1953, she was directed by Charles Laughton in his own adaptation of Stephen Vincent Benét's John Brown's Body with a cast also featuring Raymond Massey and Tyrone Power.
-Then she did In the Summer House (1953–54) on Broadway.
+Then, she did In the Summer House (1953–54) on Broadway.